jango2015/OWIN.WebApi.OwinHost/README.md

-# OWIN.WebApi.OwinHost
+#OwinHost.exe to host WebApi:

-OwinHost.exe: While some will want to write a custom process to run Katana Web applications, many would prefer to simply launch a pre-built executable that can start a server and run their application.
+While some will want to write a custom process to run Katana Web applications, many would prefer to simply launch a pre-built executable that can start a server and run their application.
 For this scenario, the Katana component suite includes OwinHost.exe.
 When run from within a project’s root directory, this executable will start a server (it uses the HttpListener server by default) and use conventions to find and run the user’s startup class.
 For more granular control, the executable provides a number of additional command line parameters.